on this page

 You can choose to have a secret password added to your Medicare, Centrelink and Child Support records.
 This is an extra level of authentication.

-You will have to say the secret password to us when you speak with a Service Officer over the phone and in person.
-Never disclose your secret password to anyone until you’re certain it’s a Services Australia staff member.
+You’ll have to tell us your secret password when you speak with a Service Officer over the phone and in person.
+Never tell your secret password to anyone unless you’re certain it’s a Services Australia staff member.

 You’ll need to phone us or visit a service centre to have the password added.